digitalrebar/provision/doc/operations/runbooks.rst

 Backup
 ------
+.. note:: This document is outdated and should only be used for v4.4.4 and older DRP systems.

 For the following commands it is assumed you already have ``drbup`` installed and in your PATH.
 For full documentation on ``drbup`` please see :ref:`the documentation <rs_drbup>`.

 * Create a backup of a running DRP endpoint.
 Backs up the system to a single file that can be shipped off to a separate server.
 In this process the dr-provision service will be stopped while the system is backed up.
 Once the backup is complete the service will be restarted.